 Process each sample individually and use the Haplotyper algorithm with option --emit_mode gvcf to create a GVCF file containing additional information, then process all GVCF using the GVCFtyper algorithm.
 This method allows for easy and fast reprocessing after additional samples have been processed.

-Fig. 9.2: Bioinformatics pipeline for joint calling using Haplotyper and multiple BAM files
+Fig. 9.2: Bioinformatics pipeline for joint calling using Haplotyper in GVCF emit mode and GVCFtyper